Aerendir/bundle-commands-queues/docs/20-Fast-Start.md

  for more details (it is not so complex and will give you a good starting point to better understand how to create `Job`s.

-You can try to play with the verbosity levels to getter deeper insights about what's happening:
+You can try to play with the verbosity levels to get deeper insights about what's happening:

     app/console queues:run --env=prod -v